Awards Nominations Overview

 Updated Criteria: Awarded to celebrate a current or former member of Doctors Manitoba for their outstanding contributions to improving human well-being or their commitment to community service.

-NEW THIS YEAR: Doctors Manitoba will now offer to support the humanitarian or community service work of the winner, including a significant financial contribution to the charity or non-profit organization of the award winner’s choice and/or promoting that charity or non-profit organization and soliciting donations at our Annual Awards Gala.
+Doctors Manitoba will now offer to support the humanitarian or community service work of the winner, including a significant financial contribution to the charity or non-profit organization of the award winner’s choice and/or promoting that charity or non-profit organization and soliciting donations at our Annual Awards Gala.

 This honour is awarded only in those years when a suitable candidate is identified.